lu-cs-sde/codeprober/README.md

 }
 ```

 At the time of writing, the live node tracking used in CodeProber doesn't work well with wrapper implementations, since all types will be the same.
-This will be improved in the future, at least for nodes that implement cpr_nodeLabel().
+This might be improved in the future, at least for nodes that implement cpr_nodeLabel().